Interpolating quasiregular power mappings: Preliminaries

 \subsection{Zorich maps}

-The class of Zorich maps are quasiregular maps which generalize the complex exponential function.
-There is not an obvious canonical choice of Zorich map and so we will work with a particular choice.
-We start with
+The Zorich maps are quasiregular maps which generalize the complex exponential function.
+There is not an obvious canonical choice of Zorich map, but rather a class of mappings.
+We briefly describe how to define a Zorich map $\mathcal{Z} \colon \R^3 \to \R^3 \setminus \{ 0 \}$ based on an initial choice of bi\nobreakdash- Lipschitz map $h$ from the square $[-1,1]^2$ to the upper hemisphere $\{ y = (y_1, y_2,y_3) : |y|=1, \, y_3\ge0\}$ in $\R^3$.
+One example of such a map is given by (cf.~\cite[I.3.3]{Rickman})